rjantjies/Propane-burner-as-apposed-to-liquid-pool-fire-FCO-test/README.md

    - Annualized recurring costs

      ### Nonrecurring costs
      Non-recurring costs refers to the one-time cost associated with acquiring a propane burner.
-Generally it also includes the engineering costs to design the burner.
-To build a propane burner manufacturing and construction cost have to considered.
+Generally, it also includes the engineering costs to design the burner.
+To build a propane burner manufacturing and construction costs have to considered.
 Calibrating and certifying a propane burner once fully developed can also be seen as a nonrecurring cost.
+Whilst each of these are equally as important as the other, the major contributor to nonrecurring cost is the labour required to fabricate and assemble the test facility.
        ### Per-test costs

         ### Annualized recurring costs